 2/1.10/3.2.3 Mobile Satellite Service into Fixed Service

-[TBD]
+[TBD] No studies were performed as no characteristics were provided for the mobile satellite service in the same way as it was for the fixed satellite service.
+It is acknowledged there are MSS filings in the MIFR in these bands.
+BR has also provided information on characteristics of FSS and MSS networks and systems in Document 5C/148

 2/1.10/3.2.4 Mobile Satellite Service into Mobile Service

-[TBD]
+[TBD] No studies were performed as no characteristics were provided for the mobile satellite service in the same way as it was for the fixed satellite service.
+It is acknowledged there are MSS filings in the MIFR in these bands.
+BR has also provided information on characteristics of FSS and MSS networks and systems in Document 5C/148

 2/1.10/3.2.5 Broadcasting Satellite Service into Fixed Service

-[TBD]
+[TBD] No studies were performed as no characteristics were provided for the broadcasting satellite service

 2/1.10/3.2.6 Broadcasting Satellite Service into Mobile Service

-[TBD]
+[TBD] No studies were performed as no characteristics were provided for the broadcasting satellite service

 2/1.10/4 Methods to satisfy the agenda item